-The Florida Fish And Wildlife Conservation Commission accomplishes its responsibilities and objectives through a diverse group of job classes that cover approximately 1,900 positions, and therefore, offers a variety of career opportunities.
+The Florida Fish And Wildlife Conservation Commission accomplishes its responsibilities and objectives through a diverse group of job classes that cover approximately 2,118.50 positions and about 800 OPS positions.
+Therefore, offers a variety of career opportunities.
 Follow this link for Current Openings.
 Some of the classes used predominately at FWC include:

 Law Enforcement Officer is an entry-level position which requires the applicant be 19 years of age, possess a high school diploma or equivalent, be a United States citizen and possess a background in one of the following: law enforcement, public contact work or military experience.
 A college education may substitute for the work experience.
 In addition, applicants must meet police certification standards.
 Selected non-sworn applicants will be trained at the FWC Training Center located at the Florida Public Safety Institute.
 View information about a Law Enforcement career.